Liza on Demand

 Liza on Demand is an American comedy series created by Deborah Kaplan, Harry Elfont, and Liza Koshy that premiered on June 27, 2018, on YouTube Premium.
 The series stars Koshy, Kimiko Glenn, and Travis Coles and follows Koshy as a "tasker" who completes odd jobs around Los Angeles via a phone application.
 The series was renewed for a second season which premiered on September 25, 2019.
-In January 2020, the series was renewed for a third and final season, premiering and concluding in October 2021.
+In January 2020, the series was renewed for the third and final season, premiering and concluding in October 2021.

 Premise

 Liza on Demand follows "chaotic misadventures that ensue as the eponymous character takes on various gigs, tasks and odd jobs in her quest to climb the ranks and become an 'elite tasker'."